ishitaakolkar/Why-So-Emotional/README.md

 ## 👥 Contribution Guidelines

-- Fork the repo and create a pull request for improvements.
+- Fork, add improvements, and submit a pull request.
 - Please document your code and add clear commit messages.
 - Check issues for ideas or bugs to fix!